 Landlords can allow certain kinds of pets and not others.
-They can grant some tenants permission to have pets, yet refuse others.
-Landlords can charge an extra security deposit for a pet.
-The requirement for an extra pet deposit should be included in the lease.
-That deposit may or may not be refundable.
-Tenants can be held liable for damage a pet causes both inside the apartment and on the property.
+Under New York State law, landlords cannot charge an additional fee, known as a "pet deposit" that is above or in addition to the security deposit amount (see page 10, Security Deposits).
+Tenants can be held liable for damage a pet causes both inside the apartment and on the property and payment for damages may be deducted from the Security Deposit.